-Although the environmental analysis shows that HAB impacts are not anticipated to be significant, the RMP, which is part of the Project, includes measures that would be implemented if needed based on monitoring to protect recreationists against adverse effects associated with HABs.
+Further, the RMP, which is part of the Project, includes measures to protect against adverse effects associated with HABs.
 Most of the measures that would be implemented under the RMP are focused on detecting HABs and protecting recreationists at the reservoir from direct and indirect exposure to cyanotoxins at concentrations of concern to public health.
-However, if HABs become a recurring problem in the vicinity of the I/O tower, additional measures will be considered, studied for effectiveness in Sites Reservoir, and implemented to prevent or reduce HABs in the reservoir (e.g., hypolimnetic oxygenation) and/or cyanobacteria and cyanotoxins in Sites Reservoir releases.
 These RMP measures are based on recommended actions for recreational inland waters from the California CyanoHAB Network (CCHAB Network), which includes the State Water Board, Office of Environmental Health Hazard and Assessment, and the California Department of Public Health.
-The RMP would utilize the key resources recommended by the CCHAB Network (e.g., Visual Guide to Observing Blooms, Site Reconnaissance Guide Standard

-Operating Procedures) (Cyanobacteria and Harmful Algal Bloom Network of the California Water Quality Monitoring Council 2022), and require posting of advisory HABs warning signs, as necessary, which is generally standard procedure at inland reservoirs with confirmed HABs.
+The RMP would utilize the key resources recommended by the CCHAB Network (e.g., Visual Guide to Observing Blooms, Site Reconnaissance Guide Standard Operating Procedures) (Cyanobacteria and Harmful Algal Bloom Network of the California Water Quality Monitoring Council 2022), and require posting of advisory HABs warning signs, as necessary, which is generally standard procedure at inland reservoirs with confirmed HABs.
 The RMP will be adaptively managed over time to allow flexibility to appropriately respond to changes in reservoir water quality as well as evolving state and local guidelines.
 The content of the RMP is based on best available state and local guidelines and actions regarding HABs.